minio/docs/source/reference/minio-mc/mc-license-register.rst

    mc license register minio5 /path/to/minio.license

-If not already downloaded, you can :ref:`download the license file <minio-subnet-license-file-download>` from SUBNET.
+If not already downloaded, you can download the license file from SUBNET.

+#.
+Log in to |SUBNET|
+#.
+Go to the :guilabel:`Deployments` tab
+#.
+Select the :guilabel:`License` button near the top of the page on the right side of the account statistics information box
+#.
+Select the :guilabel:`Download` button to save a txt file of the license locally

 Register a Deployment with a Different Deployment Name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~